Arbor Realty Trust - Asset Resilience Ratio

 Financial Resilience Level

 This chart shows how Arbor Realty Trust's Asset Resilience Ratio has changed over time.
-See Arbor Realty Trust (ABR) shareholders funds for net asset value and shareholders' equity analysis.
+See Arbor Realty Trust net asset quality index to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time